conan-io/docs/systems_cross_building/cross_building.rst

 nor a compiler available.
 Also for building software for not too fast devices, like an Android machine, a Raspberry PI etc.

 To cross build code you need the right toolchain.
-A toolchain is basically a compiler with a set of libraries matching the target platform.
+A toolchain is basically a compiler with a set of libraries matching the ``host`` platform.

 GNU triplet convention